heidonomm/homeTask/README.md

 homeTask for Bolt summer internship 2020

 Hey Enver, probably most of the margins, spacing and text-sizes are not exact as I had to eyeball those.
 Hope everthing else is as expected.

+---
+Accepted, but internship was cancelled due to COVID-19